th3james/BackboneDiorama/src/commands/generators/controller.md

-## generateController
+## generate controller

-    diorama generateController <ControllerName> <Action1> <Action2> ...
+    diorama generate controller <ControllerName> <Action1> <Action2> ...

 Generates a new Backbone.Diorama.Controller, with the specified actions, and a corresponding view for each action.
 Generated files are printed in a format suitable for inserting into the src/compile_manifest.json